bowdoin-algorithms-f22/bowdoin-algorithms-f22.github.io/officehours.md

 | Saturdays    |  x

-Laura's office hours:  Tuesdays 1:30-3pm  and wednesdays 1:30-3pm, in  Searles 219
+Laura's office hours:  Tuesdays 1:30-3pm  and Wednesdays 1:30-3pm, in  Searles 219

 Occasional changes to this schedule  will be posted on Slack, so please monitor Slack to be up to date.